FernandoSAguiarNeto/SystematicReviewDepressionBiomarkers2018/README.md

 # Depression Biomarkers Using EEG: A Review

-## Supplementary material for systematic review
+## Supplementary material for systematic mapping

 **Disclaimer:** Please cite the original article if any of the material is used.